Oil prices increase on world markets

 AzerTAg.az

-The price of a barrel of Azeri Light crude oil increased $0.01 to stand at $68.19 on the world markets.

-On London ICE (Intercontinental Exchange Futures) cost of the Brent crude oil rose $0.46 to trade at $66.62 while the price of the Light crude oil at the NYMEX (New York Mercantile Exchange) increased $0.44 to stand at $60.28.
+On London ICE (Intercontinental Exchange Futures) cost of the Brent crude oil rose $0.71 to trade at $66.87, while the price of the US Light crude oil at the NYMEX (New York Mercantile Exchange) increased $0.58 to stand at $60.42.

 © Content from this site must be hyperlinked when used.